 Food allergies

-Parents will provide the school/cater with a written list of any foods that their child may have an adverse reaction to, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.
+Parents will provide the school and catering provider with a written list of any foods that their child may have an adverse reaction to, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.

-Information regarding all children’s food allergies will be collated, indicating whether they consume a school dinner or a packed lunch, and this will be passed on to the school’s catering service.
+Information regarding all children’s food allergies will be collated, indicating whether they consume a school dinner or a packed lunch, and this will be passed on to the school’s catering company.

 When making changes to menus or substituting food products, the school will ensure that any child’s special dietary needs continue to be met by: